sorinbotirla/parkside-telemeter-esp32cam-rangefinder/README.md

-# Parkside PLEM-50-C3 telemeter ESP32-CAM rangefinder
+# Building a rangefinder made of Parkside PLEM-50-C3 laser telemeter and ESP32-CAM
 A simple rangefinder having the Parkside PLEM-50-C3 laser telemeter, a pair of binoculars, an ILI9341 2.8 inch Display and 2x ESP32-CAM to measure distance exactly on the right spot.